jopemachine/trymodule/readme.md

 - Support ES Module.

-- Built with ESM and typescript
+- Built with ESM and typescript.

 ## Installation